ziccardi/rhtest/README.md

 ### Adding a new user

-To add a new user, you must use the PUT method and insert a 'user' field inside the body of the message.
+To add a new user, you must use the POST method and insert a 'user' field inside the body of the message.
 The content of the 'user' field must be a JSon describing a User, for example:

 ```